bahrmichael/bahrmichael.github.io/_posts/2022-01-06-point-in-time-scheduler.md

 ## Getting Started

-To start using the Point In Time Scheduler, head over to [https://app.point-in-time-scheduler.com](https://app.point-in-time-scheduler.com) and sign in with your GitHub account.
+To start using the Point In Time Scheduler, head over to [the dashboard](https://app.point-in-time-scheduler.com) and sign in with your GitHub account.

 There are four main steps: